 Here are some everyday activities that are possible hearing hazards.

 Shooters are exposed to very loud but short-term sound when a weapon is fired.
 All shooters should wear hearing protectors even when shooting small-caliber weapons such as a 22 rifle.
 Long and repeated exposure to noise levels at 85 dB or higher can result in hearing loss.
-Gun sound levels may reach 120 or greater decibels during firing.
+Gun sound levels may reach 120 dB or greater during firing.
 Here are some examples reported by the CDC:

 12-gauge shotgun.
 154.6 to 162.7 dB